matrix-org/dendrite/docs/installation/7_configuration.md

 ### Global connection pool

-If you are running a monolith deployment and want to use a single connection pool to a single PostgreSQL database, then you must uncomment and configure the `database` section within the `global` section:
+If you  want to use a single connection pool to a single PostgreSQL database, then you must uncomment and configure the `database` section within the `global` section:

 ```yaml
 global: